-By Leader Oluyemisi, Fame Teacher Mentor, Iseyin, Nigeria
+By Leader Oluyemisi, Fame Teacher Leader, Iseyin, Nigeria

 Back when I was a student in secondary school I saw leadership as a prestigious position, and I desired to be a prefect right from my JSS1.
 This made me strive so hard to be a prefect because I felt that was the only way I could be respected.
 But my desire to become a positional leader began to wane as I kept growing and becoming more self-aware.
 Instead of chasing a position, I made a decision to focus on what matters and channel my energy into becoming the best version of myself.
 Luckily, being a facilitator in this programme has helped me see leadership as influence and I have been able to influence my students positively at St Johns Catholic Grammar School, Iseyin, Oyo State, Nigeria.